Federal Security Service: Director

 Since 2008, the director of the FSB has been General Alexander Bortnikov.

-First Deputy Director
+First deputy director

-The current First Deputy Director of the FSB is Sergei Korolev.
-He was appointed by Russian President Vladimir Putin on 24 February 2021.
+The current first deputy director of the FSB is Sergei Korolev.
+He was appointed by Russian president Vladimir Putin on 24 February 2021.

 Head of scientific and technical service

 As of 2022, Eduard Chernovoltsev was listed the Head of scientific and technical service of the FSB.